edahood/express-resource-plus/Readme.md

     destroy DELETE  /articles/:articleId/comments/:commentId.:format?
     destroy DELETE  /articles/:articleId/comments.:format?  ( { where : { username : 'Steve' } })
     query   POST    /articles/:articleId/comments/query.:format?  ( { where : { username : 'Steve' } })

+## Resource Loader
+  You can now include  options.load (a middleware function) which will load the resource as a parameter in the request

 ## Content Negotiation